dannygarcia/fit/README.md

 # FIT: Front-end Interactive Tookit

 A successor to [FIL](https://github.com/dannygarcia/fil).
-FIL is weak and senile.
 FIL is old busted, FIT is new hotness.

 ## Status